openscad/openscad/README.md

 ## Understand CAD: Computer Aided Design (Drafting vs. Drawing)

-The acronym CAD "Computer Aided Drafting" is antiquated and many non-English speakers conflate "Drafting" with "Drawing" since both techniques produce 3d objects and the words to a layperson are similar.
+OpenSCAD is a drafting [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)

+In CAD "Computer Aided Design" and the "D" could also mean "Drafting" or "Drawing".
+All methods design, drafting &amp; drawing each produce 3d objects, so let's define them in more detail.

-In an artistic drawing the objects created are  internally incoherent.
+In artistic "Drawing" the objects created are internally incoherent points in space.
 This means the relationships between shapes of the object are geometrically unconstrained.
-Unconstrained means more unrestrained freedom of movement, which for drawing a sketch is ideal for artists such as those doing character animation or modelling objects purely for a video game or movie.
+Unconstrained means more unrestrained freedom of movement.
+Unconstrainted creativity is ideal for artists such as those doing character animation or modelling objects purely for a video game or movie.
+OpenSCAD is not a drawing program.

-However for those planning to create realistic "physical world" fabricable 3D printable or CNC models of machine parts to which must fit &amp; move together with mathematical precision or risk being broken if they move inside eachother then you will likely want a parametric drafting modelling application which constrains the geometry.
+"Drafting" is for those planning to create realistic "physical world" fabricable 3D printable or CNC models of machine parts to which must fit &amp; move together with mathematical precision or risk being broken if they move inside eachother then you will likely want a parametric drafting modelling application which constrains the geometry.

 ## What OpenSCAD is &amp; isn't!